prenots/cloudrexx/modules/FavoriteList/readme.md

 |-------------------------------|
 | /cadmin/FavoriteList/Favorite |

-Favorites are the entries for your collection (catalog).
+Favorites are entries of your collection (catalog).
-Each entry has to be assigned to a catalog and a defined name.
+Each entry has to be assigned to a catalog and a name must be defined.

 #### Settings
 ##### General